wmutschl/pruned-skewed-kalman-paper/README.md

 - The PSKF toolbox is currently under development and is expected to be released with Dynare 7.0.
 You can track the development progress on [Dynare's GitLab](https://git.dynare.org/wmutschl/dynare/-/tree/pskf).
 Installation files are available in the artifacts of the pipelines (under `pkg`, download the appropriate artifacts for your platform).
-For easier replication and personal studies, you can directly download installation packages for [macOS arm64], [macOS x86_64], and [Windows x86_64].
+For easy replication and personal studies, you can directly download installation packages in the folder `dynare-installation-files` in this repository.
-For Linux users, please clone the repository and follow the instructions to [build Dynare from source](https://git.dynare.org/Dynare/dynare#building-dynare-from-source), which is also applicable for macOS and Windows.

 - Ensure that you add the `matlab` folder to your PATH in MATLAB or Octave.
 Refer to the instructions in [the manual](https://www.dynare.org/manual/installation-and-configuration.html#configuration).